EllaJewison/DM_EQ/README.md

 In thes files you will find a webscaper for the main table in "https://www.allquakes.com/earthquakes/today.html" and the links inside table for more information

+##Instructions
+ofter cloning project enter in the my_python.py and press run p.s. make sur you install the requirements.txt enjoy

 ## Documentation